Last updated on 28 November 2019

 People have internet-connected devices in their pockets, why aren’t more businesses using this to their advantage?
 Ways to leverage this could be as simple as putting your website’s web address in a 2D barcode on flyers or as extensive as building your own location-activated mobile app.

-Pushing business goals over user experience
+Pushing business goals over the experience

 This happens way too often, because businesses often don’t realize they’re doing it.
 Business goals dictate that customers should be shown certain bits of information when visiting the website (ads, company information, information about that new product), but users may have other goals for their visit.
 The trick to balancing these goals is showing users only as much of “your” content as they are willing to look at to get to “their” content.
 Think of it in terms of TV: watchers will only sit through a certain amount of commercials to watch a given show.
 The more interesting the TV show (the content on your website they want to see), the more commercials (content you want them to see) they’ll sit through to see it.
 If you push too much of “your” content on them, they’ll not come back to your website.